 Linus also has a BIG fan in mom Willow's previous owner, who is no longer able to maintain a horse of her own.
 She visits regularly and participates in expanding and solidifying Linus's skill set ... and Linus just loves having a bonus human! :-)

-Linus means "flaxen haired", which could apply to most Fjords.
-The name also invokes fond memories of the beloved Peanuts character Linus, which ironically has turned out to fit in other ways — Linus has a really big head (like all the Peanuts kids) and he is the most insecure member of our herd , always needing a species-appropriate "security blanket" of some kind!
+The name Linus also invokes fond memories of the beloved Peanuts character Linus, which ironically has turned out to fit in other ways — Linus has a really big head (like all the Peanuts kids) and he is the most insecure member of our herd , always needing a species-appropriate "security blanket" of some kind!